EVHaste/haste-makes-waste/_posts/2022-01-01-suppose-google-was-compromised.markdown

 ### One of my lovely dispensers of infosec wisdom recommended you never fully delete an email account, but instead set up forwarding to your new address.

-I decided not to follow this advice and did end up losing access to a couple of accounts I wish I hadn't, so, um, just highlighting to listen to my support network on this one.
+I did mess this one up and ended up losing access to a couple of accounts I wish I hadn't, so, um, just highlighting to listen to my support network on this one.
 Oops!

 When I was done with this process, I reformatted the old desktop, and added it along with the modem and router to the shame pile for DEMOLITION.
 You should always use care when disposing of things with built-in storage, like [game consoles](https://www.theverge.com/2012/3/30/2913726/used-xbox-credit-card-information-hack-research), your [PC](https://www.engadget.com/2018-07-31-how-to-recover-deleted-files.html), or other things that may have contained credit card numbers in the past, as even “deleted” data is surprisingly easy to recover.
 Most delete functions are misnomers.
 They actually just remove the reference which points to the data; it remains intact until that sector of storage is needed again and is overwritten.
 This is more of a best practice than a risk we need to mitigate, our attacker probably isn’t going to fly across the country to roll around in our trash.